buwilliams/tetris/README.md

 ------

 ### Todo
-- add logic to determine if you have lost the game
+- draw the next piece
+- draw the ghost piece where it would end up
 - draw game over on board
-- sounds: theme music, game over, row completion, level up
-- add keys: h,j,k,l for movements and space bar for all he way down
+- spacebar key event for dropping the piece all the way to the bottom
+- movement key events fo h,j,k,l
-- add on screen controls for movements and new game
+- add on screen controls for movements with just a mouse
-- add screen controls indicating current level
-- add levels which increase speed
-- store sound setting in a cookie so that you don't have to press it each time
+- store sound setting in a cookie so that you don't have to press pause each time

 ### Completed
 - basic code struture